 - Use iMpact or other University of Michigan systems to e-mail large groups of students with a swap request;

 - Offer money, property, or services as compensation for a core course swap.

 Q. How long do I have to find a swap partner?

-Q. My core conflicts with my athletic practice or a required course for my dual degree.
+Q. My core conflicts with a course required for my dual degree or minor.
 Do I need to find a swap partner?

 Q. I still have questions.
 Is there someone I can talk to?

-.
-You can also meet with an Academic Advisor during Academic Advising Walk-in hours (Monday-Friday from 1-3 p.m. in E2420) for quick advising questions and urgent issues.
+A. If you have questions regarding academic planning or degree requirements, please schedule an appointment with your academic advisor through our academic counseling appointment system.
+You can also meet with an academic advisor during Academic Advising Walk-in hours (Monday-Friday from 2:30-4 p.m. in K3521) for quick advising questions or urgent issues.